 On March 14, 2000, the Board of County Commissioners made a determination that a blighted area existed in the area now known as the Immokalee Redevelopment Area and there was a need for a redevelopment agency to implement the revitalization of this blighted area and adopted Resolution 2000-82 and Resolution 2000-83.
 Based on this determination, the Board of County Commissioners declared itself the Collier County Community Redevelopment Agency (CRA) pursuant to Chapter 163, Part III.
 Florida Statutes.

 The Collier County CRA covers two redevelopment areas.
 The Bayshore Gateway Triangle Community Redevelopment Area and the Immokalee Community Redevelopment Area.
 The redevelopment efforts are guided by the Community Redevelopment Plan.
 The Plan was originally adopted in 2000 (Resolution 2000-181).
-In 2019, the Board adopted an amendment to the redevelopment plan to update the map for the Immokalee area (Resolution 2019-75).
-Funding for redevelopment efforts is funded primarily using tax increment revenues as outlined in Ordinance 2000-042 which established the CRA Trust Fund.
+In 2019, the Board adopted the first amendment to the redevelopment plan which included updating the map for the Immokalee area (Resolution 2019-74).
+In 2022, the Board adopted the second amendment to the redevelopment plan (Resolution 2022-83) which included a complete update of the Immokalee area including vision, goals, objectives and strategies .
+Funding for redevelopment efforts is funded primarily using tax increment revenues as outlined in Ordinance 2000-042 (should be a hotlink) which established the CRA Trust Fund.

 Property values in the Community Redevelopment Area are capped or frozen at the assessed value for a particular base year.
 Thereafter, any tax revenues due to increases in value in excess of the base are dedicated to the redevelopment area.
 The generated revenue is known as TIF.
 Tax increment financing is used in the Immokalee Community Redevelopment Area to leverage its redevelopment efforts.